-The Neurosurgery residency training program seeks to bring out the best in our trainees and provide the skills necessary for a successful career as a neurosurgeon.
-The Department of Neurosurgery provides care through the UK Chandler Hospital, UK Children’s Hospital, Good Samaritan Hospital, and the Cooper Drive VA Medical Center of Lexington, KY.
+The neurosurgery residency training program seeks to bring out the best in our trainees and provide the skills necessary for a successful career as a neurosurgeon.
+The College of Medicine Department of Neurosurgery provides care through the UK Chandler Hospital, UK Children’s Hospital, Good Samaritan Hospital, and the Cooper Drive VA Medical Center of Lexington, Ky.

 Our objective is to provide an educational experience that will enable our graduates to have the skills required to perform the full range of neurosurgical procedures.
-We expect our graduates to make sound clinical decision, be familiar with what is ongoing in the field and to act responsibly and capably as they care for patients.
+We expect our graduates to make sound clinical decisions, be familiar with what is ongoing in the field, and to act responsibly and capably as they care for patients.

+The PGY-5 resident will ordinarily acquire up to six months of research experience by either working in a basic laboratory or completing a clinical research project.
+Inpatient neurosurgical training occurs at both the UK and VA Medical Centers.
+The UK Medical Center has a 24-bed neuroscience intensive care unit.
+Residents learn the concepts of neuro critical care during their rotations through the unit.
+Dedicated neuro-intensivists are involved in the management of all of the patients in the unit and the critical care service.
+Both the University and VA have resident-staffed outpatient clinics.
+In addition to ward rotations, the residents spend time on rotations in pathology, radiology, anatomy, neuro critical care, and research.
 Regularly scheduled teaching conferences allow the residents to participate in the process of assessing and diagnosing neurologic diseases.
-Monthly conferences include Grand Rounds, topic review, and case discussions.
+Monthly conferences include grand rounds, topic review, and case discussions.
 In addition, faculty-run review sessions provide the background information needed for a successful neurosurgical practice as well as succeeding on the yearly in-service examinations and the American Board of Neurological Surgery examination held in March.